All Unkept

 You have heard that it was said, ‘You shall love your neighbour and hate your enemy.’ ["love your neighbour" is a quotation from the Old Testament, "hate your enemy" is not].
 But I say to you, Love your enemies and pray for those who persecute you...
 (Matthew 5:43-44)

 Many other texts can be added to show the extremely high opinion Jesus had of the Jewish scriptures.
-In that context, we expect that if Jesus wants to overrule anything in the Old Testament, he's going to make it explicit.
+In that context, we expect that if Jesus wanted to overrule anything in the Old Testament, he would have made it explicit.

-Do we find that Jesus says anything to overrule the Israelite food laws?
+Do we find that Jesus said anything to overrule the Israelite food laws?
 Yes, we do:

 And he said to them, “Then are you also without understanding?
 Do you not see that whatever goes into a person from outside cannot defile him, since it enters not his heart but his stomach, and is expelled?”
 (Thus he declared all foods clean.)
 (Mark 7:18-19)